 In today’s rat nutrition guide I’m going to go over everything you need to know before feeding carrots to your rat.
 I will discuss whether they can eat them or cooked, if the leaves are safe for them, how to properly prepare them, and much more.

-If you’re just looking for a quick answer, here it is: Rats can eat carrots.
+Carrot lovers are in luck because rats can eat carrots.
 They’re a good source of beta carotene, biotin, fiber, antioxidants, vitamin K1, and potassium.
 They’re also low in calories and fat, making them a great, nutritious treat for your rat to snack on.
 Do make sure to wash the carrot properly before feeding.

 What’s in a carrot – Are they safe for rats?

 The Daucus carota, better known as the carrot, is a root vegetable.
 Let’s take a look at what this root vegetable contains to determine whether you can safely give it to your rat.

 Two average-sized carrots (around 100 grams) is made up of the following macronutrients:

 - 41 calories

 - 0.2 grams of fat